Impact Acquire SDK Python

 Note

-• The term session means the time the device drivers library is in process memory, which might be longer then the time the device is actually initialized.
-To remove a device driver from process memory, the device manager must be closed.
+• The term session means the time the device specific libraries are in process memory, which might be longer then the time the device is actually initialized.
+To remove device support libraries from process memory, the device manager must be closed.

 • Appending to existing files is slow and might produce very large files when used over a long period of time which might affect the overall performance of the system.
 So using the append feature is an option, but it is NOT recommend.
 Only use it if necessary!
 This attribute is optional.
 If omitted existing files will be overwritten.